oliviaxu0528/oliviaxu0528/README.md

 I'm a full stack developer, based in Seattle, WA.

 After 5 years working in finance&accounting, I realized how tech is disrupting the traditional industry, driving greater efficiency, security, automation and etc. I'm passionate about revolutionization.
 Previously, I got chance to work closely with software developer team as a Domain Specialist.
-Thus, I decided to make a career change to become a SWE. :woman_technologist:I graduated from Hack Reactor bootcamp.
+Thus, I decided to make a career change to become a SWE. :woman_technologist:I graduated from Hack Reactor bootcamp on 2023.

 :rocket: My passion for software lies with endless opportunities for innovation and problem-solving, creating software applications and systems that can make a difference on individuals and community, as well as continuously learn and adapt to new technologies.